mirtiza09/Tower-of-Hanoi/README.md

 ## Heuristic Evaluation Function Design

-In the assignment, the heuristic functions for both A* and Greedy Best-First search algorithms were implemented.
+The heuristic functions for both A* and Greedy Best-First search algorithms were implemented.
 The heuristic function, denoted as `h`, is used exclusively within these heuristic searches.
 The function is defined in Python as follows:

 ```python
 def h(self, state):